hahatori/Python_Assignment2/README.md

 ## Issues

-See the description of **Document** (改成链接) in Jupyter.
-This document provides details about the respository, how to run the software, what to expect when it is run, outline any ‘known issues’ and outline any testing done.

 ### Display multiple plots on one screen

 **matplotlib** is a Python 2D drawing library that generates graphics in a variety of hardcopy formats and cross-platform interactive environments.
 With Matplotlib, developers can generate graphs, histograms, power spectra, bar charts, error graphs, scatter plots, etc. in just a few lines of code.